vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 I jotted down the following questions and talking points that would guide me in uncovering the pain points of our potential users:

 - How do Sales people get better at their jobs, over time?
-- What are some of the pain points that are hindering them in getting better at their jobs?
+- What were some of the pain points hindering them in getting better at their jobs?
 - Is a lack of knowledge about the sales process or not being conscious of the sales process, a pain point?
 - Were Sales people conscious of this pain?
 - Will teaching them a process on how-to sell using a simulated environment, once, be sufficient to make a positive impact in their work lives?